dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2102: Addiction solutions should prioritize education and prevention.
+### T2102: Focus on education and treatment for addiction rather than legalization.

 |Support|
 |---|